jochen-schweizer/microservice-chain-logger/README.md

   }
 }
 ```
-... you may want to move the `argumetns` part to `development.json`,
+... you may want to move the `arguments` part to `development.json`,
 so that in production you get JSON.

 ### More examles